-In this IELTS Speaking Part 3 technique practice lesson from IELTS Master, I teach a technique that you can use to improve your IELTS Speaking Part 3 answers: the AREA technique.
+In this IELTS Speaking Part 3 technique practice lesson, I teach a technique that you can use to improve your IELTS Speaking Part 3 answers: the AREA technique.
 I also go through three different Part 3 questions and include complete answers about the “music” topic.

 Question 1: What do you think are the most important qualities for friends to have